STATUTS de l'Association pour le Soutien de l'Enseignement International sur la Côte d'Azur (ASEICA)

-6.4 The Board may admit any individual, association, or group as an honorary member.
+6.4 The Board of Directors may admit any individual, association, or legal entity as an honorary member.

-6.5 Honorary members are not required to pay the annual membership fee, and may not vote at General Meetings.
+6.5 Honorary members are not required to pay the annual membership fee, and cannot vote at the Annual General Meeting.

 6.6 Membership in the association is immediately revoked without reimbursement of the membership fee as soon as one of the conditions of 6.2 is no longer fulfilled, or for one of the following reasons:

-Revocation decided by the Board for non-payment of membership dues or tuition fees, or for a serious fault.
+A decision made by the Board of Directors to revoke membership for non-payment of membership dues or tuition fees, or for a serious fault.

-sums collected for tuition fees and extracurricular activities,
+tuition fees and fees received for extracurricular and other ancillary activities,

-gifts, legacies, grants, subsidies and all other financial sources authorised by law.
+donations, subsidies and all other financial sources authorized by law.

-7.2 The Association funds all administrative and educational expenditure it provides, to the extent that the costs are not paid for by the Ministry of Education or any other French or foreign administration.
+7.2 The Association funds all administrative and teaching costs for the education it provides, to the extent that the costs are not paid for by the Ministry of Education or any other French or foreign administration.

 7.3 A reserve fund is established with any excess revenues that may result from the operation of the Association.
 This fund is used to finance any legal obligations which the Association required to meet, any unforeseen expenses and, more generally, to ensure a solvent management of the Association.